Jerzy Iwanow-Szajnowicz: Memory

 On 5 December 1944, Field Marshal Harold Alexander, Allied Commander-in-Chief in the Mediterranean, sent a diploma of thanks to his mother, while on 30 March 1945, the Polish government in exile honoured Iwanow with the Virtuti Militari cross.
-On 5 March 1962 he was decorated by the British government for his service with the Polish forces, and on 25 May 1976, he was awarded the highest Greek medal for gallantry, the Cross of Valour in Gold.
+On 5 March 1962 he was decorated by the British government for his service with the Polish forceswith the War Medal and on 25 May 1976, he was awarded the highest Greek medal for gallantry, the Cross of Valour in Gold.
 In 1972, his life was made into a movie in the Polish People's Republic, as Agent Nr.
 1.

 In Greece, his memory is further honoured by a statue in Thessaloniki, as well as an annual swimming competition held since 1953, the "Ivanofeia".
 His former sports club, Iraklis, has named the Ivanofeio Indoor Hall in his honour.

 In April 2021, Poland issued a postal stamp honoring Iwanow, which was initiated by the Polish-Greek Parliamentary Group.